 Seasons of Interest:

-Bloom: Summer, fall; Fruit/Seed/Nut: Summer, fall
+Bloom: Summer, fall; Fruit/Seed/Nut: Late summer, fall

 Wildlife Value: Fruits are eaten by songbirds, small mammals, raccoons, opossums, foxes, and black bears.
 Songbirds, mourning doves, and small mammals eat the seeds.
 Polkweed is moderately deer resistant.

 Insects, Diseases or Other Plant Problems: Susceptible to mosaic virus.
 No known insect or disease problems.

 - Summer into fall

 - 5-12 in. broad, lance-shaped green leaves with reddish stems; tapers at both ends; strong odor when crushed

 - Racemes of small, white flowers; greenish white sepals look like petals July to September; drooping cluster of green fruit ripens to dark purple-black

 - Low grounds, recent clearings, roadsides, thickets.
 Average, medium moisture, well-drained soils in full sun to part shade.
 Prefers consistently moist soils, but will tolerate short periods of drought.